MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-process-guide.md

 ---
 # Managed migration guide for use with Microsoft Mover

-This guide was created to share the process and best practices currently used by Microsoft when guiding a customer through a “managed migration”.
-A managed migration is a hands-on, high-touch service offered to customers who are wanting more guidance as they migrate from another cloud storage solution into Microsoft 365.
-The Mover application is used for this cloud to cloud migration.
+This guide was created to share the process and best practices of managing a cloud to cloud migration project using the Microsoft Mover application.

 Most migrations fall into regular phases as follows.
 Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating, and onboarding your users.